This document explains frequent used terms for GeeTest captcha.

 API2 is used to perform the secondary verification after the core verification is completed.
 It can help to check the authenticity of the result and ensure that the

-challenge could be only used for once.
+challenge could be only used once.

 If the GeeTest Cloud server status stored in API1 shows it’s unavailable, the secondary verification in API2 will also be processed locally on customer’s servers.
 Please do check if API2 works properly after the integration.

 fullpage is collected in the pre-verification stage.
 When the end user clicks at the captcha button, the collected data including mouse track, environment attributes, and so on, will be uploaded to GeeTest cloud server.
-Then, GeeTest cloud server will analysis the risk level and decide whether provide an extra captcha challenge or allow user to pass the test.
+Then, GeeTest cloud server will analysis the risk level and decide whether to provide an extra captcha challenge or allow users to pass the test.

 After the user finishes interacting with captcha challenge or captcha button and GeeTest cloud server completes the analysis, the client will send an